The following are our 3 walking tours...

 This Barrio has it's own carnival... that's how cool it is.
 Top that.
 Do you have your own carnival? |

-* Bilingual Guide * Bottled Water * Visit to a Street Art Gallery (Depending on Availability) Prices: Private Tour: $50 USD per person* * Group rates available Daily Group Tour: $30 USD per person* * All Group Tours are cash only services (CLP/USD/EUR/) * Group Tours have a minimum of 2 participants; if you are a Solo Traveler, you can take the private version, whcih does not require minimum of participants * Group tours have a limited amount of participants, so ask about availability! |
+* Bilingual Guide * Bottled Water * Visit to a Street Art Gallery (Depending on Availability) Private Tour: $50 USD per person* Min 2 Participants * Group rates available Daily Semi-Private Tour: $40 USD per person* * Semi-Private Tours have a minimum of 2 participants; if you are a Solo Traveler, you may be able to join a group that is already booked, but if not, the price is x2. * Semi-Private tours have a limited amount of participants, so ask about availability! |